On this page:

 Confiscation is the end of the legal process and usually involves a court order that specific property be confiscated to 'the Commonwealth'.
-Confiscation proceedings can be contested and often require that further investigations be conducted by the investigating agency to support the litigation undertaken by the CDPP.
+Confiscation proceedings can be contested and often require that further investigations be conducted by the investigating agency to support the litigation proceedings.

 4. Disposal of confiscated property

-Once property has been officially confiscated, ITSA will then liquidate the property and bank the proceeds into the Confiscated Assets Account established by the POC Act 2002.
+Once property has been officially confiscated, the Australian Financial Security Authority will then liquidate the property and bank the proceeds into the Confiscated Assets Account established by the POC Act 2002.

-How will the Taskforce support the Commonwealth's Organised Crime Strategic Framework?
+How does the Taskforce support the Commonwealth's Organised Crime Strategic Framework?

-A: The work of the Taskforce will complement other Government measures designed to disrupt and deter serious and organised crime.
-The Taskforce is focussed on removing the proceeds and instruments of crime.
+A: The work of the Taskforce complements other Government measures designed to disrupt and deter serious and organised crime.
+The Taskforce focuses on removing the proceeds and instruments of crime.
 Through its operations, it supports the key capabilities identified in the Commonwealth Organised Crime Strategic Framework, in particular targeting the criminal economy, and promoting a focus on intelligence, information sharing and interoperability.

 Visit the Attorney General's website for more information on the Commonwealth Organised Crime Strategic Framework.